Hotel and Resort Swimming Pool Liability

 For example, when a hotel fails to inspect a premises or fails to maintain safe conditions for guests, then they are breaching their duty of care.
 As a result, this can cause serious injuries or sometimes even death.

 What Are the Duties of Care?

-Hotels, motels, and resorts all have a duty of care that they need to exercise in order to maintain a safe premises for its guests.
+A Los Angeles swimming pool accident injury lawyer will tell you that hotels, motels, and resorts all have a duty of care that they need to exercise in order to maintain a safe premises for its guests.
 Under the premises liability law, all guests are considered “invitees,” which means that they are protected if they experience known or discoverable unsafe conditions on the premises.